ibm-cloud-docs/assistant/gs-actions.md

 1. Click **Save**.

 Congratulations!
 You created a simple turn in a conversation.
-Now. let's see if it works.
+Now, let's see if it works.

 ## Test the action
 {: #gs-actions-test-say-hello}